Yassinefahmi/Startup/README.md

 ### Configure the router

-The router can be found under file `public/index.php`.
+The router can be found in `public/index.php`.
 No worries, the router will get its own file in the future.

 You can currently only define a `get` and `post` route.
 The router accepts two paramaters, which will be the path and callback.
 #### You can use a closure: